cositools/cosi-data-challenges/README.md

   - All background components are included, except for SAA passage (i.e. trapped cosmic rays).
     - Background also includes time variability from changing geomagnetic cutoff.
   - We simulated 12 background components, and 30 unique sources, running 49 different source simulations in total (using multiple models for some of the sources).
-  - Contains 7 main tutorials demonstrating all the tools/methods needed for completing the challenges, included as part of the cosipy release:
+  - Contains 8 main tutorials demonstrating all the tools/methods needed for completing the challenges, included as part of the cosipy release:
     - dataIO
+    - detector response
     - GRB localization
     - GRB spectral fit
     - Crab spectral fit